 Warranties may be express or implied.
 Express warranties include statements that the seller says or writes that become part of the contract for the sale of goods.
 Maryland law makes implied warranties a part of the contract of sale of goods even if the seller does not mention them, unless the contract excludes the warranties.
 (Note: There are limitations on the ability of a seller to exclude warranties in consumer actions - i.e., purchases made for household use.)

-Express warranties also include promises a seller makes about a product to a buyer if promise becomes part of the reason why the buyer purchases the product.
+Express warranties also include promises a seller makes about a product to a buyer if a promise becomes part of the reason why the buyer purchases the product.
 For example, if a seller says that a table is made of metal and the buyer agrees to buy the table because it is made of metal, there is an express warranty.
 Also, if the seller shows a buyer a sample or model of the product he/she is selling, there is an express warranty that the sample or model is like the product.
-Read the Law: MD Code Comm.
-Law § 2-313
+Formal words such as “warrant” or “guarantee” are not required.

 Implied warranties are promises given by the sellers even though they are never written or spoken.